-Watch the lightning strike in our live casino game, Lightning Blackjack.
+Watch the lightning strike and enjoy some live casino action in Lightning Blackjack.

 Go head-to-head with our live dealers, as you aim to get a hand worth as close to 21 as possible.

-All of the classic Blackjack features are available in this game, which also features Lightning Multipliers worth up to 25x your bet!
+All of the classic Blackjack features are available in this game, which also includes Lightning Multipliers worth up to 25x your bet!

 What will your cards be?

 The minimum bet available in Lightning Blackjack is £2.

 The maximum bet in this game is £5,000.

 In Lightning Blackjack, cards numbered from 2 to 10 are worth their face value.